Long History of Islamic Art

 The night, the day, the sun, the moon, are only a few of His signs.
 Do not bow down in worship to the sun or the moon, but bow down to God who created them, if it is truly Him that you worship. – Qur’an 41:37

 Yet, the Crescent and Star decorate our Islamic societies in the same way as picture art since the earliest days of Islam (unlike the Crescent and Star, such Islamic art never had any polytheistic or religious merit).
-Picture art decorated Mosques, town centers, palaces, homes, etc. we know for sure since the Umayyids.
+We know with certainty that picture art decorated Mosques, town centers, palaces, homes, etc. since the Umayyids.
 There is one similarity between these two things (Crescent decoration and art) that tie this up into a neat bundle of understanding and is perfectly in line with Quran and Hadith.
 In creating and using these items, there is no intent to create a relic for people to venerate.
 No shirk is involved.

 Since the development of the camera, there has been the ongoing debate over whether or not taking a photograph is forbidden or permitted in Islam, but there has been little understanding about what photography actually is.
 There are two forms of photography addressed by the scholars, ‘still photo’ and ‘video’.